 - Breaking the Fourth Wall: "Well, what did you expect in an opera — a HAPPY ending?"

 - Clothes Make the Superman: Elmer Fudd's "spear and magic helmet" allow him to control the weather and finally kill da wabbit... kind of.

 - Cradling Your Kill: What Elmer does after he has killed da Wabbit.

-- Darker and Edgier: For a Looney Tunes short, this kind of tone does conflict with its usual set of comedy that makes the audience laugh.
+- Darker and Edgier: Given it's a Looney Tunes short, it does conflict with the usual gleefully whacky house style.
 But it works.

 - Downer Ending: Lampshaded by Bugs.